breeev/scapy-music/README.md

 This repo contains <b>a scappy analyzer that plays sounds depending on the network packets in circulation</b>.
 That means it's supposed to vary depending on the time and place where it's being executed, and will always have a meaning because every communication has one.
 <b>Now working in real time!</b>

+Please note that this script only works with IPv4 adresses.

 # Dependencies
 You will need Scapy, Pygame and Numpy ; the Wheel module may prevent errors.
 You can use Python pip:
 ```